swt30/thesis/chapters/01-introduction/01-introduction.md

 Next-generation surveys promise improved measurements of mass and radius.
 Many of the approximations made in interior models were based on the fact that the uncertainties in mass and radius were large enough that the temperature variation could be discarded.
-However, current observations can already constrain these values to a few percent for the best-studied targets, and new surveys like \smallcaps{TESS}, \smallcaps{CHEOPS}, and \smallcaps{PLATO} will provide high-quality observations for many more.
+However, current observations can already constrain these values to a few per cent for the best-studied targets, and new surveys like \smallcaps{TESS}, \smallcaps{CHEOPS}, and \smallcaps{PLATO} will provide high-quality observations for many more.
 For example, \smallcaps{TESS} is expected to detect "hundreds of super-Earths ($1.25$--$2\,$R$_⊕$)" and provide asteroseismological measurements for thousands of stars.^[@Ricker2014]

 Finally, with new observations comes the potential to use data in new ways.